-- 9.1.
-Unless you instruct us otherwise, we may, if appropriate, communicate with you and with third parties by email or other electronic means.
-The recipient is responsible for virus checking emails and any attachments. - 9.2.
-With electronic communication, there is a risk of non-receipt, delayed receipt, inadvertent misdirection or interception by third parties.
+- 9.1 Unless you instruct us otherwise, we may, if appropriate, communicate with you and with third parties by email or other electronic means.
+The recipient is responsible for virus checking emails and any attachments - 9.2 With electronic communication, there is a risk of non-receipt, delayed receipt, inadvertent misdirection or interception by third parties.
 We use virus-scanning software to reduce the risk of viruses and similar damaging items being transmitted in emails or by electronic storage devices.
-Nevertheless, electronic communication is not totally secure and we cannot be held responsible for damage or loss caused by viruses or for communications which are corrupted or altered after despatch.
+Nevertheless, electronic communication is not totally secure, and we cannot be held responsible for damage or loss caused by viruses or for communications which are corrupted or altered after despatch.
 Nor can we accept any liability for problems or accidental errors relating to this means of communication, especially in relation to commercially sensitive material.
 These are risks you must bear in return for greater efficiency and lower costs.
-If you do not wish to accept these risks, please let us know and we will communicate by paper mail, other than when electronic submission is mandatory.

-9.3.
-Any communication by us with you sent through the postal system is deemed to arrive at your postal address two working days after the day the document was sent.
+If you do not wish to accept these risks, please let us know and we will communicate by paper mail, other than when electronic submission is mandatory. - 9.3 It is the responsibility of the recipient to carry out a virus check on any attachments received. - 9.4 Any communication by us with you sent through the postal system is deemed to arrive at your postal address two working days after the day the document was sent.